jkennedy-usgs/sgp-gsadjust/README.md

 **Online help is available at [https://jkennedy-usgs.github.io/sgp-gsadjust/](https://jkennedy-usgs.github.io/sgp-gsadjust/)**

 **Installing GSadjust**

-**NEW!
-(2020-03-01):** A portable Windows version is [now available](https://github.com/jkennedy-usgs/sgp-gsadjust/releases/tag/0.99).
-Simply download the .zip and unzip to the folder of your choice, then launch the GSadjust shortcut.
+Windows: Download the [.zip](https://github.com/jkennedy-usgs/sgp-gsadjust/releases/tag/v0.99) and unzip to the folder of your choice, then launch the GSadjust shortcut.

 ## Data selection interface
 * Select/deselect samples and stations